A Hawk perched on a sign.

 Other Factors Affecting Hawk Diets

-Predator-prey interactions are influenced by various factors, including hunting behavior and environmental factors.
+Predator-prey relationships are shaped by various influences, including hunting behavior and environmental changes.

 Hawks and Human Interaction